Disclosures

 Beanstalk borrows Beans from lenders in exchange for Pods and Sprouts.
 Bean loans have fixed interest rates but do not have fixed maturity dates.

-Pods and Sprouts are repaid when the liquidity and time weighted average price of 1 Bean is greater than $1 over the previous Season, but there is no guarantee this will continue until all Pods and Sprouts become redeemable (see #4).
+Pods and Sprouts are repaid when the time weighted average price of 1 Bean is greater than $1 over the previous Season, but there is no guarantee this will continue until all Pods and Sprouts become redeemable (see #4).
 Governance may also arbitrarily modify the redeemability of Beanstalk debt (see #7).

 More information: